 The limited nature of cybersecurity insurance means an enterprise that never recovers its goodwill may still go out of business despite deploying mitigation techniques to limit the damage.
 Losing customers is a fallout no insurance can cover as customers feel safer taking their business elsewhere.

 Another grey area to be considered is cybersecurity incidents that are perpetrated by hacking farms backed by other nations.
 For example, the NotPetya malware attack, linked to the Russian military and similar attempts from North Korea, can be classified as acts of war by insurers.
 This grey area must be analyzed, and a coverage decision was taken before any insurance policy is signed.
 Using the NotPetya incident as an example, some insurers paid damages to mitigate risks while others stuck to the ‘act of war’ narrative, leaving the payment decision to the courts.

 The grey areas within cybersecurity insurance are reasons why enterprises must thoroughly evaluate cyber insurance policies before choosing to go with an insurer.

-Statistics put the average cost of cybersecurity insurance in the US at approximately $1,740 annually.
+Statistics put the average cost of cybersecurity insurance in the US at approximately $1,485 per annum.
 This average cost does not apply to every enterprise because more comprehensive cybersecurity insurance which focuses on peculiar security incidents costs more.
 Insurance enterprises also evaluate the cybersecurity threat levels of a business to determine the cost of purchasing an insurance plan.
 Thus, enterprises susceptible to cybersecurity incidents due to the nature of the business they run are subject to more expensive insurance coverage.